binkley/modern-java-practices/README.md

 ## Your project setup

-There are several helpful steps in setting up a new project, and in refurbishing an existing project.
-Some goals for your project:
+There are several helpful steps in setting up a new project, or in refurbishing an existing project.
+Some things to strive for in your projects:

-* Visitors and new developers get off to a quick start, and can understand what the build does
+* Visitors and new developers get off to a quick start, and can understand what the build does (if they are interested)
-* Users of your project can trust it&mdash;it does what it says on the tin, and feel safe using your project
+* Users of your project trust it&mdash;the build does what it says on the tin&mdash;, and they feel safe relying on your project
-* You don't get peppered with questions that are answered "in the source" &mdash;because not everyone wants to read the source
+* You don't get peppered with questions that are answered "in the source" &mdash;because not everyone wants to read the source, and you'd rather be coding than answering questions ☺
-* Development feels easy.
-Problems are _real_ problems, not nuisances because of tools or plugins.
-Your code demonstrably provides value to others
+* Coding should feel easy.
+Problems you solve are _real_ problems, not nuisances because of tools or plugins.
+Your code demonstrably provides value to others, and the build supports you
-* Your code passes all the "smell tests": you don't simple doubts, you aren't embarrassed when folks look over the code.
+* Your code passes all the "smell tests": no simple complaints, and you aren't embarrassed when folks look over the code.
 Hey!
-You're a professional.
-  (This is one of my personal fears as a programmer.)
+You're a professional, and it shows.
+(This is one of my personal fears as a programmer)

 ### Initial steps